 Maternal and Child Health

-Maternal and child health experts work to improve the health delivery system specifically for women, children, and families through advocacy, education, and research.
-They accomplish this by discovering and testing solutions through applied research and by developing, implementing, and/or evaluating health programs at the local, state, national, and international levels.
+Maternal and child health specialists work to improve the health delivery system through advocacy, education and research.
+They accomplish this by discovering and testing solutions through applied research and by developing, implementing and/or evaluating health programs at the local, state, national and international levels.

 Federal Versus Private Loans: Do Your Homework!